Residents can give back in South Jersey at a local toy run or participate in holiday festivities down the shore or in the city.

-- Another chance to meet Saint Nick is at Santa Brunch on Saturday, Dec.
+- Santa Brunch is Saturday, Dec.
 10 from 10 a.m. to noon.
 Enjoy bagels, donuts, refreshments, fun and games.
 Don’t forget to bring your camera and get your picture taken with Santa.
 This event is free, but please bring a new unwrapped toy for a child in need.
 An adult must accompany children.
 It will be held at the Gloucester Township Recreation Center, located at 80 Broadacres Drive, Clementon.

 - The annual Tree Lighting Ceremony will take place Sunday, Dec.
 11 at 6:30 p.m. at Veterans Park on Chews Landing Road in Clementon.
 Join Mayer Dave Mayer and council as they light the tree.
 Entertainment will be provided by Mainstage Center for the Arts.

 - Saturday, Dec.
 10 is another opportunity to meet old Saint Nick.
 Virtua Berlin in hosting Breakfast with Santa from 9 to 11 a.m.
 Enjoy a light breakfast and bring a camera for a photo with Santa.
 There will be fun activities for the kids.
 Space is limited.
 Call 1–888-VIRTUA-3 to make an appointment.